scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** concentration, 1 minute
 - **Damage Type:** Bludgeoning

 You create a crushing gravity well.
 Choose a 7x7 area centered at a point in range you can see.
 All loose objects are flung towards the center, destroying mundane items.
-All creatures that enter the gravity well or start their turns there must make a Strength save against your spellcasting.
+All creatures that enter the gravity well or start their turns there must make a strength save against your spellcasting.
 On failure they are flung into the center tile, taking 2 wounds and 2 wound die in damage.
 On success their move and sprint speeds are reduced to 1, and cannot be improved.
 Creatures in the center take 1 wound and 1 wound die in damage at the start of their turn as they are crushed by the gravity well.

 The radius of the gravity well increases by 1 and you add 1 wound die to each source of damage for every level cast above 7th.